 Make sure you factor landscaping into your final budget, because your builder is unlikely to do so.
 It’s not uncommon to see builders including 15 square metres of turfing as part of the finishing touches, but don’t expect an oasis-like set-up if you’re not willing to pay a little bit extra.

-This one might seem a little unfair, but if you’re looking to build in an area that may be more prone to feeling the effects of a natural disaster, it might hit you in the hip pocket.
+If you’re looking to build in an area that may be more prone to feeling the effects of a natural disaster, it might hit you in the hip pocket.
 For instance, if you’re planning to build in an area that is prone to flooding, your new place may need to be designed just in case of that 1 in 100 year flood occurring.
 Similarly, for properties that are surrounded by bushland, or are built in areas that are known bushfire spots, it is possible you’ll need to obtain a Bushfire Attack Level rating.
 Of course, any assessments and modifications needed come at an additional cost.

 This one is likely to impact you if you are building on a newly distributed piece of land, and are putting a property on that land, as well as connecting things like plumbing and electricity.